enso-org/enso/CONTRIBUTING.md

 ### Getting the Sources
 Given you've probably been reading this document on GitHub, you might have an inkling where to look!.
-You can clone Luna using two methods:
+You can clone Enso using two methods:

 - **Via HTTPS:** We recommend you only use HTTPS if checking out the sources as read-only.